agilepro/epiconsciousness/docs/Religion/written-revealed-word.md

 We are told that the bible is the written revealed truth, but there is no way to know:

-*   if the message receive is authentic, or whether it was a simply made up
+*   if the message received is authentic, or whether it was a simply made up
 *   if the concepts are accurately described in written language
 *   if the message was not changed over time by accumulation of mistakes
 *   if the translations to other languages are accurate